paolocaminiti/incremental-dom-to-string/README.md

 ```
 - prettyPrint: nothing or a string to be used for indentation.
 - output:
-  - an object: it will get a .rendered property containing the output. it defaults to a new Object.
+  - an object: will get a .rendered property containing the output. it defaults to a new Object.
-  - a stream: the stream will be directly filled using it's .write method, it's reference is then passed to the callback, it can be an http response, a file stream, std.process...
+  - a stream: will be directly filled using it's .write method, it's reference is then passed to the callback, it can be an http response, a file stream, std.process...
 - doneCallback: a function being called when patch is done, it receives the output reference.
 - keepOpen: prevents flushing the internal state when patch is done.

 IncrementalDOM.patch "node" argument can be empty or one of the following:
 - a function: get passed the patch description function as a partial, this can be used to wrap the patch into an outer description function to generate an approot, note that executing the partial is responsability of the node function.
 Check document.js in the demos for examples
-- an object: if it contains a .innerHTML property it will be assigned the patch rendered result, this can enable some other kind of composition or fill an Element.innerHTML when testing in a browser.
+- an object: when a .innerHTML property is present it will be assigned the patch rendered result, this can enable some other kind of composition or fill an Element.innerHTML when testing in a browser.

 When no output or doneCallback is set (.setOutput can indeed be avoided) you can still read the output from a node object reference.

-The methods expected to return an element will return a mock object, you can assign or merge to this object whatever suits your code using:
+The methods expected to return an element will return a mock object, you can assign or merge to this object whatever suits your code:
 ```
 IncrementalDOM.setElementDummy(obj, merge)
 ```